BrunaLab/quantdei_nas/README.md

 ## Code for identifying errors in datasets used in the report _Quantitative Study of Diversity, Equity and Inclusion in STEM Subjects in American Universities_ (National Association of Scholars, 2022).

-**NOTE:** This is a fork of the origal NAS repo; **_I am not affiliated with the NAS in any way._** This repository was used to identify errors and flaws in thier data processing and analysis reported in Bruna, E. M. 2023. _Fundamental errors of data collection & validation undermine claims of 'Ideological Intensification' in STEM_. _Bioscience_
+**NOTE:** This is a fork of the origal NAS repo which I used to identify errors and flaws in thier data processing and analysis reported (see Bruna, E. M. 2023. _Fundamental errors of data collection & validation undermine claims of 'Ideological Intensification' in STEM_. _Bioscience_).
+The repository includes their original repostitory in its entirety and an additional folder (`error_analysis_bruna`) that contains the code used to conduce the analyses detailed in the Supplementary Materials of the above manuscript. **_I am not affiliated with the NAS in any way._**

 A prelimary summary of the mind-boggling and amateurish errors can be found on the twitter feed of EM Bruna (@BrunaLab).
 The prreprint of the _Bioscience_ manuscript detailing the analysis and errors [can be found here](https://osf.io/preprints/metaarxiv/4jsca/).